magento/devdocs/src/cloud/cdn/configure-fastly.md

 Magento provides a Domain-Validated Let's Encrypt SSL/TLS certificate to serve secure HTTPS traffic from Fastly.
 Magento provides one certificate for each Pro Production, Staging, and Starter Production environment to secure all domains in that environment.

 {:.bs-callout-info}
 You can provide your own TLS/SSL certificate instead of using the Let's Encrypt certificate provided by Magento.
-However, this process requires additional work to setup and maintain.
+However, this process requires additional work to set up and maintain.
 To choose this option, submit a [Magento Support ticket](https://support.magento.com/hc/en-us/articles/360019088251) or work with your CTA to add custom hosted certificates to your Cloud environments.

 To enable the SSL/TLS certificates for your environments, Magento automation completes the following steps: